-Conspiracy charges can apply any time a group of individuals work together in California to plan a criminal act.
+Conspiracy charges can apply any time a group of individuals works together in California to plan a criminal act.
 The broad definition of California Penal Code Section 182: Conspiracy means that many acts can lead to conspiracy charges.

 State Charges of Conspiracy in California